djorges/djorges/README.md

 ➡️ Link: https://github.com/djorges/SchoolWeb

 <h3>SimpsonsApi | Mobile Application</h3>
-Find your favourite quotes from The Simpsons series.
+Find your favourite quotes from The Simpsons series 💬.
 Features: search quote, list characters, quote details & actions.
 Project developed with Coroutines & Flows, Dagger Hilt, Shared Preferences, Retrofit and Room.  <br>
 ➡️ Link: https://github.com/djorges/SimpsonApi

 <h3>Newspaper | Mobile Application</h3>
-Mobile application that shows a list of news from Página12.
-When you select an article, it redirects you to the official website of the newspaper.
+Mobile application that shows a list of news from Página12 📰.
+When you select an article, it redirects you to the official website of the newspaper 📱.
 Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer.
 For the back-end, Retrofit 2, Dagger Hilt, Room, Coroutines and LiveData were used.
 In the front-end the Glide, Databinding and Navigation libraries were used.  <br>
 ➡️ Link: https://github.com/djorges/Retrofit